mikewest/internetdrafts/nonhttp-cookies/draft.md

 analytics packages could result in a substantial reduction in the usefulness of those packages' cookies when attempting to correlate a given user's activities over time and across networks.

+## Legacy Clients

+Clients that do not support the `NonHttp` flag will fall back to the existing
+behavior: cookies with the flag will be accepted via any delivery mechanism, and will continue to be sent out with matching HTTP requests.

+Developers can use this behavior to feature-detect support for the flag: sending `Set-Cookie: nonhttp-support=0; NonHttp` will allow server-side detection by parsing the `Cookie` header sent with requests, and client-side detection via code like `document.cookie.match('nonhttp-support=0')`.

+# Aesthetic Considerations

+## Isn't 'DOMOnly' a better name?
+Or 'NoHttp'?
+Or 'Insert Bikeshed Here'?

+`DOMOnly` is probably a better fit for the practical implications of this API.
+`DocumentCookieOnly` is even more clear.
+This document runs with `NonHttp` to match RFC 6265's existing language around "non-HTTP" APIs, and to avoid arguments about software that handles cookies, but doesn't work with a DOM or any particular JavaScript interface.
+Bikeshedding is, of course, welcome.

 --- back